OpenJML/openjml.github.io/tutorial/RACCompilation.md

 # Runtime Assertion Checking (RAC): Compilation and Execution

-A JML-annotated Java program and can compiled and executed like any Java program, but with the JML assertions checked at runtime.
+A JML-annotated Java program can be compiled and executed like any Java program, but with the JML assertions checked at runtime.
-The JML assertions are only checked for the particular values of inputs, variables, etc. that occur during each particular run of the program, not for all possible inputs (as in static deductive verification).
+The JML assertions are only checked for the particular values of inputs, variables, etc. that occur during that particular run of the program, not for all possible inputs (as in static deductive verification).
 Furthermore not all JML constructs are executable;
 some will be ignored during compilation for RAC.